keeperrl_wiki

 • Killing the end boss is always dangerous.
 Don’t come this far and just rush it.

-• Use up your spare traps and magic to weaken down the keeper’s army.
+• Use up your spare magic to weaken down the keeper’s army.

 • Send vollies of arrows into the keepers location (often a training room or library)